Illustrated by Hugh Thomson

 Oft-copied but never bettered, Jane Austen's Emma is a remarkable comedy of manners.

 Part of the Macmillan Collector’s Library; a series of stunning, clothbound, pocket sized classics with gold foiled edges and ribbon markers.
-These beautiful books make perfect gifts or a treat for any book lover.
-This edition is illustrated by the celebrated Hugh Thomson and includes an afterword by David Pinching.
+These beautiful hardbacks make perfect gifts for book lovers, or wonderful additions to your own collection.
+Gorgeously illustrated by the celebrated Hugh Thomson, this Macmillan Collector's Library edition also includes an afterword by David Pinching.

-Austen follows the charming but insensitive Emma Woodhouse as she sets out on an ill-fated career of match-making in the little town of Highbury.
-Taking the pretty but dreary Harriet Smith as her subject, Emma creates misunderstandings and chaos as she tries to find Harriet a suitor, until she begins to realize it isn't the lives of others she must try to transform.
+Set in the fictional village of Highbury, Austen follows the charming but insensitive Emma Woodhouse as she sets out on an ill-fated career in match-making.
+Adopting the pretty but dreary Harriet Smith as her subject, Emma creates misunderstandings and chaos as she attempts to find Harriet a suitor – until she begins to realize it isn't the lives of others she must try to transform, but her own.

 It's provincial, opaque, sparkling and wonderfully optimistic while being at the same time tinged with intimations of sorrow and mortality.

 Robert McCrum, ‘The 100 best novels', The Guardian

 Emma’s brilliance—its enduring status as a masterpiece of fiction—is that it puts us in the position of the less-clever-than-she-thinks-she-is heroine

 Emma seems to know more about our hearts that we ever do, no matter how old or experienced we may think we are.